Klipper3d/klipper/docs/Features.md

   extruders on independent carriages (IDEX) are also supported.

-* Support for cartesian, delta, corexy, corexz, hybrid-corexy, hybrid-corexz, rotary delta, polar, and cable winch style printers.
+* Support for cartesian, delta, corexy, corexz, hybrid-corexy, hybrid-corexz, deltesian, rotary delta, polar, and cable winch style printers.

 * Automatic bed leveling support.
 Klipper can be configured for basic bed tilt detection or full mesh bed leveling.
 If the bed uses